 We have state-of-the-art testing facilities in London, Reading and Bath, where our team of experienced, in-house reviewers test the majority of hi-fi and AV kit that passes through our door.

-Of course, testing wireless earbuds often doesn't require such facilities (though we do often try audiophile headphones in our reference hi-fi system).
+Of course, testing wireless earbuds often doesn't require such facilities.
 What is important in our headphones reviewing process is that each pair is compared to the best in its price and style class – whether that's one standout pair or a few we favour the highest among the 100+ pairs we listen to each year for reviews and What Hi-Fi?
 Awards judging.
 What Hi-Fi? is all about comparative testing, and we keep class-leading products in our stockrooms so we can always compare new products to ones we know and love.

 We are always impartial and do our best to make sure we're hearing every product at their very best, so we'll try plenty of different types of music and give them plenty of listening time (and time to run in).
 It's not just about sound quality, of course.
 If a pair has active noise cancellation – increasingly the case these days – we'll ensure part of our testing involves using them in different environments.